Financial-Times/coco-neo4j-backup/README.md

 TODO
 ----

+The below items may want to be implemented at some point, perhaps when we start "backup 2.0" if/when we start using hot backups with Neo4j Enterprise.

 1. Shut down neo4j's dependencies.
 1. Start up neo4j's dependencies.
-1. Shameless plagiarise mongo-backup.timer to create neo4j-backup.timer
+1. Shamelessly plagiarise mongo-backup.timer to create neo4j-backup.timer.
 1. Stop and start the deployer programmatically to avoid neo4j being accidentally started up during a backup.
 1. Upload backups into a folder inside the bucket.
 1. Write a health check.
-1. Lock down the version in services.yaml to a specific tag.
+1. ~~Lock down the version in services.yaml to a specific tag.~~ DONE
 1. Write more tests.
 Always more tests.
+1. Print a link to the backup archive in S3.
+1. Check CPU usage, then see if using an LZ4 compressor reduces CPU usage (potentially at the cost of a larger backup file).

 Ideas for automated tests